10 Special Limits in Home Insurance You Need to Know About

 - Fine Arts, Collectibles, and collections.
 These items may not appear in the Special Limits of Insurance section but may be excluded or limited to other parts of the wording.
 If you have any kinds of antiques, fine arts or collections of any kind, speak to your insurance about what the basis of claims settlement will be and find out if coverage is limited or excluded.
 There are policies structured to better cover people with these items, so it is important to discuss if you have any of these to find out your options.

-These limits are not to be confused with deductibles; the deductible will apply to these items in a claim unless specified otherwise in your specific insurance policy.
+No. These limits are not to be confused with deductibles; the deductible will also apply to these items in a claim.

 Taking the time to review your special limits can save you thousands of dollars in the cost you pay on your insurance annually, as well as how much you get paid for a claim: